donnywdavis/ADN_GeekTool/README.md

 ## How

-1. Fill in your private token at the beggining of the script.
+1. Fill in your private token at the beginning of the script.
 2. Call the script from the "SHELL" form in GeekTool.

 ## Who